 The same happens with the news, it’s not about investigative reporting anymore.
 It’s all about drama, which is the perfect content for clickbait.
 I believe reality shows have a strong influence on this change as well.
 Everything on TV became about “making money” leaving integrity, and good reporting out of the room.
-It is sad to see well-known news organizations based their reports on questionable sources which should have been looked into.
+It is sad to see well-known news organizations base their reports on questionable sources which should have been looked into.
 Well, we don’t do that anymore.
 This is what turns me off from cable news to YouTube, I’m not interested in a one-sided report, I want all the facts.
 But now even some YouTube content creators are falling for it as well.
 It is just sad to see what people do for clicks and followers.

-Criticizing the dialogue, and women issues show in the trailer wouldn’t resonate with women today.
+Criticizing the dialogue, and women’s issues shown in the trailer wouldn’t resonate with women today.
 But guess what?
-The movie is not set in 2019, it takes place in the 90s where this actually happened.
+The movie is not set in 2019, it takes place in the 90s when this actually happened.
 Certain jobs were not considered adequate for women.
 Women who were lucky to enter a male-dominated field had to do the work to earn their spot.
-When all this is said there isn’t even the effort made to look for information about the movie because I am pretty sure it was mentioned that is, was set in the 90s.
+When all this is said there isn’t even the effort made to look for information about the movie because I am pretty sure it was mentioned that it, was set in the 90s.
 But again who cares about doing proper research right?
 It’s all about the Greens!

 Provide Opportunities and Amplify Diversity